Governor DeSantis and Rep. Roy and Massie - May 22nd, Hour 3

 So can you go into kind of what the state of that is?

-were raising questions yeah oh thanks Governor I mean I I want to say I so appreciate you offering me the position because I you know I'd still be out in LA right now dealing with all the all the craziness there and just turning my head if you hadn't um offered me the the opportunity to to be the Surgeon General of Florida.
+I mean, I want to say I so appreciate you offering me the position because I'd still be out in L.A. right now dealing with all the craziness there and just turning my head if you hadn't offered me the opportunity to be the Surgeon General of Florida.

-You'd be wearing a mask going to work every day at UCLA probably I'm sure a lot of your former colleagues are doing that can you imagine?
+You'd be wearing a mask going to work every day at UCLA, probably.

-Well you know these I mean the these MRNA COVID 19 vaccine shots you're right they're so unpopular I mean I mean only the most like either liberal or older people who have kind of they're on their fifth booster or something and they think they just keep need to keep getting them are getting them at this point.
+I mean, only the most either liberal or older people who have kind of, they're on their fifth booster or something, and they think they just need to keep getting them are getting them at this point.

-Now you hear hear Chris Cuomo talking about some risks and it sounds like he may have had uh a bad reaction that he attributes to the COVID 19 vaccine.
+Now you hear Chris Cuomo talking about some risks, and it sounds like he may have had a bad reaction that he attributes to the COVID-19 vaccine.

-Dr. one of my former professors actually when I was a grad student at Harvard, he's talking about it on TV about how well, you know, we should be doing more for people who have been injured.
+Dr. Ashish Ja, one of my former professors, actually, when I was a grad student at Harvard, he's talking about it on TV about how, well, we should be doing more for people who have been injured.

-And you know, these these uh these little admissions are they they're obviously totally dishonest, right?
+And, you know, these little admissions are, they're obviously totally dishonest, right?

-Where were these people when you know different people were complaining about um not feeling they were being treated well when they were forced to take them?
+Where were these people when different people were complaining about not feeling they were being treated well when they were forced to take them?

-They were told that you know they're they're safe and effective.
+They were told that, you know, they're safe and effective.

 That's all you heard.